soxueren/atsd/integration/alteryx/README.md

 ## Calculate and Store Derived Series

-This section demonstrates how to create an Alteryx Designer workflow that uses existing data in ATSD to produce new series and then store these series back in ATSD.
+This section describes how to create a workflow that retrieves existing data from ATSD to produce new series in Designer and then store these series back in ATSD.
 To calculate a weighted inflation index we multiply the CPI of each category by its weight divided by 1000 and sum the products.

 The resulting workflow will be implemented as follows:

 ![](images/workflow.png)

+You can download [this workflow](resources/atsd-workflow.yxmd) for review in your own Alterix Designer installation.

 The workflow consists of the following steps (nodes):